What is sexualized harassment?

 Sexualized harassment does not have to be sexual in nature.
 It can also mean that someone is harassing another person simply because of their gender or sexual orientation (or what they perceive their gender identity or sexual orientation to be).

-Sexualized harassment happens most often to women, but it can happen to people of any gender.
+Sexualized harassment happens most often to cis women, and trans, two-spirit and non-binary folks but it can happen to people of any gender.
 It can also be perpetrated by people of any gender.
 Usually sexual harassment is a pattern of behaviour that happens frequently over a period of time.
 However, a single incident can be serious enough to be considered harassment as well.

 Examples of sexualized harassment: